Breadcrumb

 Police Traffic Safety Centre

 Photos from the fixed automatic traffic cameras are sent wirelessly to the Police Traffic Safety Centre in Helsinki.
-The photo taken shows the vehicle, the licence plate, the driver, and identification data.
+The photo taken by a traffic safety camera shows the vehicle, the licence plate, the driver, and identification data.

 Online services